-- 4. It was the intention that Hipparcos should be a close approximation to an inertial frame, so that distant objects have zero proper motion; such objects have (in general) non-zero proper motion in FK5, and this function returns those fictitious proper motions. - 5.
-The position returned by this function is in the FK5 J2000.0 reference system but at date date1+date2. - 6.
-See also iauFk52h, iauH2fk5, iauFk5hz.
+- 4. It was the intention that Hipparcos should be a close approximation to an inertial frame, so that distant objects have zero proper motion; such objects have (in general) non-zero proper motion in FK5, and this routine returns those fictitious proper motions - 5.
+The position returned by this routine is in the FK5 J2000.0 reference system but at date DATE1+DATE2. - 6.
+See also iau_FK52H, iau_H2FK5, iau_FK5HZ.